mainsail-crew/docs/docs/crowsnest/configuration/sample-config.md

 # Sample config

-During the installation of Crowsnest, a sample configuration file named `crowsnest.conf` is created in the `printer_data/config` folder.
+Crowsnest installation creates a `crowsnest.conf` sample in `printer_data/config`.
 In Mainsail, you can edit this file in the config section.

 Crowsnest will start automatically with the settings specified in the configuration file if a camera is attached.